Universal Rank Inference via Residual Subsampling with Application to Large Networks: Simulation studies

-The performance of RIRS is compared with the methods in \cite{L16}, where two versions of test -- one with and one without bootstrap correction -- were proposed when the network is absent of self-loops (i.e. $X_{ii}=0, i=1,...,n$).
-The empirical sizes and powers of both methods when $\rho=0.1$ are reported in Tables \ref{tab:1} and \ref{tab:2} for $K=2$ and $3$, respectively.
+The performance of RIRS is compared with the methods in \cite{L16}, where two versions of test -- one with and one without bootstrap correction -- were proposed when the network is absent of selfloops.
+The empirical sizes and powers of both methods when $s=0.1$ are reported in Tables \ref{tab:1} and \ref{tab:2} for $K=2$ and $3$, respectively.
 The corresponding computation times are reported in Table \ref{tab:time}.
-We also compare the performance of $T_n$ and $\widetilde T_n$ when $\rho=0.1$ and 0.9, receptively, in Table \ref{tab:34} in the existence of selfloops.
+We also test the performance of both methods with different values of $s$, and the corresponding results are summarized in Table S.1 in the { Supplementary} file.

-From Tables \ref{tab:1} and \ref{tab:2}, we observe that the performance of RIRS is relatively robust to the sparsity level $r$, with size close to the nominal level and power close to 1 in almost all settings.
-On contrary, the method in \cite{L16} without bootstrap has much worse performance when the sparsity level is high or when the number of communities is large.
-In fact, when $K=2$, the method in \cite{L16} without bootstrap correction suffers from size distortion for smaller $r$ (sparser setting).
-This phenomenon becomes even more severe when $K=3$, where the sizes are equal or close to one at all sparsity levels.
+From Tables \ref{tab:1} and \ref{tab:2}, we observe that when $K=2$, the performance of RIRS is relatively robust to the sparsity level $\rho$, with size close to the nominal level and power close to 1 in almost all settings.
+On contrary, the method in \cite{L16} without bootstrap correction has much worse performance.
+It suffers from size distortion for smaller $\rho$ (sparser setting).
+This phenomenon becomes even more severe when $K=3$, where the sizes are close or even equal to one at all sparsity levels.
 With such distorted size, it is no longer meaningful to compare the power.
 Therefore we omit its power in Table \ref{tab:2}.
-With bootstrap correction, the method in \cite{L16} performs much better and is comparable to RIRS except for the setting of $r=0.1$ and $K=3$, where the size is severely distorted.
-However, from Table \ref{tab:time} we see that the computational cost for the bootstrap method in \cite{L16} is much higher than that of RIRS.
-Table \ref{tab:34} suggests that when $\rho$ is large, that is, denser connections between communities, $\widetilde T_n$ performances better than $T_n$, and vice versa.
+With bootstrap correction, the method in \cite{L16} performs much better and is comparable to RIRS when $K=2$ except for the setting of $\rho=0.04$, where the size is severely distorted.
+When $K=3$, both methods suffer from some size distortion when $\rho\leq 0.1$, where the problem is more severe for the method in \cite{L16}.
+Comparing Table \ref{tab:1} with Table \ref{tab:2}, we see that the increased number of communities $K$ makes the performance of both methods worse.
+This is reasonable because the network size is fixed at $n=1000$.
+So larger $K$ results in smaller size of each community.
+From Table \ref{tab:time} we see that the computational cost of the bootstrap method in \cite{L16} is much higher than that of RIRS.
+We also experimented with larger value of $K=5$ and the results are summarized in Table S.2 of the {Supplementary} file to save space.